syseleven/grav-docs-metakube/pages/03.Tutorials/12.how-to-use-custom-images-for-your-worker-nodes/default.en.md

 ![Overview of the images tab](images_overview.png)

 When you click on this button the image creation dialog will open.
-Enter a name and choose the image file and format
+Enter a name, choose the image file and format and click on `Create Image`

 ![Image creation tab with filled out information](images_creation.png)